CiscoDevNet/MLAnywhere/README.md

 The **vSphere Provider** is a concept with CCP which we are exposing but this should be left as the default "vSphere"

-The **CCP Tenant Image Name** is the OVA image that is loaded into vSphere as part of the CCP process but effectively you are chosing the revision of the K8s cluster so in this example it is 1.13.5.
+The **CCP Tenant Image Name** is the OVA image that is loaded into vSphere as part of the CCP process but effectively you are choosing the revision of the K8s cluster so in this example it is 1.13.5.

 The **VIP Pool** is again a feature within CCP which is a pool of IP addresses pre entered into CCP from which VIPs will be allocated from.

-The **SSH Key** is a public key that you select which will get injected into the supporting VMs in the maintenance or troubleshoot operations so thie key will normally come from your local laptop, or jump host.
+The **SSH Key** is a public key that you select which will get injected into the supporting VMs in the maintenance or troubleshoot operations so this key will normally come from your local laptop, or jump host.

 ![MLA Stage 2](https://github.com/CiscoDevNet/MLAnywhere/blob/master/images/mla_stage2.png)

 Another key value aspect of MLA is it's ability to configure the various **proxy** settings which are needed if your K8s environment is behind a corportate proxy.
-This is especially key in cloud native and open-source soluitons which need to dynamically contact services such as Docker Hub, GitHub and OS repositories as part of the automated build prcoesses include in tooling around contianer environments.
+This is especially important in cloud native and open-source solutions which need to dynamically contact services such as Docker Hub, GitHub and OS repositories as part of the automated build processes included in tooling around container environments.

 So it's simply a case of inserting your appropriate proxy address into the provided area and let MLA configure all of the various configuration files that need updated throughout the underlying operating system.

 ![MLA Stage 2](https://github.com/CiscoDevNet/MLAnywhere/blob/master/images/mla_stage2_proxy.png)

 Furthermore, once you hit the **Deploy** button, you have the ability to view what is happening under the skin of MLA via the **Logging**.
-We have added this due to aid the process of troubleshooting in case of underlying problems in the infrastruccture etc.
+We have added this due to aid the process of troubleshooting in case of underlying problems in the infrastructure etc.

 ![MLA Stage 2](https://github.com/CiscoDevNet/MLAnywhere/blob/master/images/mla_stage2_logging.png)

 It's worth noting that MLA will build out automatically the supporting Kubernetes cluster via the targeted container cluster manager

 ![MLA Stage 2_Cluster Build](https://github.com/CiscoDevNet/MLAnywhere/blob/master/images/mla_stage2_cluster_build.png)

 ### Stage 3

-Well this stage is very easy indeed.....simply press the **Install Kubeflow** button and it does exactly that!
+Well this stage is very easy indeed.....simply click on the **Install Kubeflow** button and it does exactly that!

 ![MLA Stage 3_Deploy_Kubeflow](https://github.com/CiscoDevNet/MLAnywhere/blob/master/images/mla_stage3.png)